 Brand Identity 101: Finding your sweet spot in the digital space

 If your brand is not on social, you are missing out!
 With Snapchat making a comeback and Instagram hearing more voices than ever with the continual rise of influencers, it does not end there.
 Twitter is no longer a platform for ‘dear diary’ moments, and Facebook…well, it may well make a comeback with Facebook Groups and Shopping.
-Facebook is also planning to launch their own cryptocurrency, Libra, which is making huge waves in the crypto world.
+Facebook is also planning to launch its own cryptocurrency, Libra, which is making huge waves in the crypto world.
 Regardless of platform, the flow of content does not cease; guess you could call it ‘the medium that never sleeps’.

 How do you then as a brand distinguish yourself and stand out from the crowd?
 Especially amidst a sea of content that just keeps on coming.
 In spite of the aesthetically pleasing #ootds and vlogs that flood the platforms on a daily basis, the audience is looking beyond visuals to trigger the desire to engage and follow – they want to be involved.
 In the words of marketing expert, Bianca Bass, “People no longer buy products, they buy better versions of themselves.”